Directly elected local authority mayors: Legislative changes

-Local Democracy, Economic Development and Construction Act 2009

-The Local Democracy, Economic Development and Construction Act 2009 introduced the combined authority structure.
-Other subsequent Acts (see below) inserted sections into LDEDCA which created new posts of mayor for combined authorities.

-City council mayors
+Further changes

 In February 2006 the Institute for Public Policy Research published a report calling for elected mayors in Birmingham and Manchester, which was positively received by the government, but not by the two city councils concerned.
 Later Prime Minister David Cameron expressed support for the system, saying that directly elected mayors are "accountable" and can "galvanise action".
 On 2 May 2012 the Bow Group, a Conservative think tank, published a short article supporting directly elected mayors for large English cities.

 The Localism Act 2011 permitted central government to trigger referendums for elected mayors, and this was intended to happen in the largest cities during 2012.
 Ahead of this, Leicester City Council in 2011 and Liverpool City Council in 2012 exercised their option to have a directly elected mayor without a referendum.
 In September 2011 citizens of Salford collected the required number of signatures to force a referendum, which was successful.
 The first mayoral election took place in May 2012.

 Using the powers in the Localism Act 2011, referendums were held on 3 May 2012 in ten English cities to decide whether or not to switch to a system that included a directly elected mayor.
 Only one, Bristol, voted in favour of a mayoral system.
 Doncaster voted to retain its elected mayoral system in a referendum held on the same day.